nehertz/cse423-compiler/design-doc.md

 # Design Discussion
 - Command line user input (in main):
-    - Using getopt to collect command-line options (check number of arguments and assign flag by or-ing with bit representation of option)
+    - [x] Using getopt to collect command-line options (check number of arguments and assign flag by or-ing with bit representation of option)
-    - Take filename from command line input (not an option)
+    - [x] Take filename from command line input (not an option)
-    - Default option outputs tokens and labels
+    - [x] Default option outputs tokens and labels
-    - Read from file
+    - [x] Read from file
-    - Assign file contents to string
+    - [x] Assign file contents to string
-    - Use conditional statements to determine option(s) selected
+    - [x] Use conditional statements to determine option(s) selected

 - Scanner(string input):
     - Notes:
         - Assume file is in UNIX format
-        - Initially remove trailing whitespace (not \n) and leading whitespace (\t)
+        - [x] Initially remove trailing whitespace and leading whitespace
-        - Split string by \n
-        - Assign useful regex sequences to variables
+        - [x] Assign useful regex sequences to variables
-        - Loop through list of lines
+        - [x] Loop through list of lines
         1. Loop through line character-by-character:
             - Advantages: Simple, maybe, kinda brute force
             - Disadvantages: Slow and annoying